PRACTICAL INFORMATION

 APP

-The AMICE Congress App will be available shortly for all event information.
+The AMICE Congress App is available to registered attendees for all event information.

 BADGE